JosephEoff/josepheoff.github.io/_posts/2019-08-18-Diode_Capacitors_Volts_Pt3.md

 The full-wave rectifier is the basis of the Cockroft-Walton full-wave multiplier.

-The DC output voltage of a full wave rectifier is about half the peak to peak voltage of the AC input, but is is cleaner than the half wave rectifier.
+The DC output voltage of a full wave rectifier is about half the peak to peak voltage of the AC input, but it is cleaner than the half wave rectifier.

 It looks like this: